Farah-khtb1-cs/Guess-Game-Dotnet/README.md

-# Our_Exam_2425
+# Gess Game

-**Our_Exam_2425** is a simple Numbers Game web application built with ASP.NET Core 8.0 using Razor Pages and Minimal API.
+**Gess Game** is a simple Numbers Game web application built with ASP.NET Core 8.0 using Razor Pages and Minimal API.
 Players select two numbers to compete against a bot's randomly generated numbers, with all game results stored and displayed through a clean, responsive interface.

 ## 🎮 Game Rules